 - Bonus material on a related topic

 - List of Q&As from previous classes or workshops

 - Links to additional resources such as books or websites that the user will find helpful.

-You can build the best course anyone ever created, but if no one takes the course it won’t do you much good.
+You can build the best course anyone ever written, but if no one takes the course it won't do you much good.
 Marketing your online course is absolutely essential.
-There are many ways to market your online course.

 - Create a website dedicated to explaining what your course offers potential students.

-- Post articles on your blog that are related to your course, but don’t give the content in the course away.
+- Start a blog and publish blogposts that are related to your course, but don't give the content in the course away.

-- Share content on social media and make connections with your target audience.
+- Share / promote your content on social media and make connections with your target audience.